-The new Ocean Pavilion is part of a larger master plan, which includes improving our historic pier’s energy use and enhancing the facilities sustainability measures.
-Read more about our overall sustainability measures here.
+The new Ocean Pavilion is part of a larger plan, which includes improving the existing City-owned historic pier’s energy use and enhancing the facilities’ sustainability measures.

 A Regenerative Future

 The Seattle Aquarium envisions a future in which our operations support our mission through comprehensive, climate-positive impacts.
 With sustainability as one of our core institutional values, we’re creating a world-class, regenerative aquarium—meaning an aquarium that will not just achieve net-zero/neutral impact but go beyond that to achieve positive impact: producing more environmental benefits than harm to help ensure a climate-resilient, sustainable future for all.

 We’ve already made significant strides.
 For example, we’ve offset more greenhouse gas emissions than we currently account for annually.
 And we’ve developed a regenerative plan to guide our efforts now and into the future.
 Our goal is to become climate positive by actively reducing emissions first, offsetting remaining emissions and investing in climate-related projects.